CemBirbiri/Masters-graduation-research-project-2023/README.md

 # masters-graduation-research-project-2023

-This repository includes the graduation research porject of my master's - M.Sc.
+This repository includes the master's thesis/graduation project of my master's - M.Sc.
 Data Science & Artificial Intelligence - at Université Côte d'Azur, France.
+It is published in HAL Open Science and you can find it [here.](https://hal.science/hal-04182931)

 This master program does not have any thesis, instead we have two long-term internships and a graduation research project.
 Thus, this research is similar to a thesis where we don't have to publish it.